wavefrontHQ/help/cloud_integrations_add_kubernetes.md

 ### Add a Kubernetes Cluster

 To set up the Kubernetes integration, you must install and configure the Observability for Kubernetes Operator.
-The setup process varies based on the distribution type that you choose to monitor.
+The setup process varies based on the distribution type that you choose to monitor, and whether your Operations for Applications service is onboarded to the VMware Cloud services platform.

-You have two choices:
+You have two choices for the distribution types:

   * **Kubernetes Cluster** - If you choose to install the Observability for Kubernetes Operator in a Kubernetes cluster (for example, in a VMware vSphere with Tanzu or Amazon EKS cluster), proceed with the steps below.